 The following graph shows the Fund net cash flow (contributions less benefit payments and expenses) at the end of each valuation year.
-For the entire period shown, the net cash flow excluding investments has been negative.
-This is an expected result of a fund in a surplus position that does not have any contributions coming in and is dedicated to paying out benefits to the remaining retirees.
+The net cash flow excluding investments has been negative every year except for 2021.
+This is an expected result of a fund in a surplus position that typically does not have any contributions coming in and is dedicated to paying out benefits to the remaining retirees.
+In FYE 2021, the Pension Adjustment Fund was transferred into POPF and cost-of-living adjustments were paid directly out of the POPF, instead of through annual contributions from the Pension Adjustment Fund.
+This resulted in a positive net cash flow for the year.
+We expect the previous negative net cash flow trend to return next year.
 The black dotted line shows the net cash flow as a percent of the market assets and goes with the axis on the right.
 A major implication of a negative cash flow is that the difference each year must be paid out of the principal assets, meaning there will be less to invest during periods of favorable investment experience.
 Given the significant surplus of assets over liabilities, this is not the typical risk.